ziqinyeow/agno/README.md

 ## What are Agents?

 Agents are autonomous programs that use language models to achieve tasks.
-They solve problems by running tools, accessing knowledge and memory to improve responses.
+They solve problems by running tools and using knowledge and memory to improve responses.

 Instead of a rigid binary definition, let's think of Agents in terms of agency and autonomy.